Missoula Public Library

 The Missoula Public Library is the public library of Missoula, Montana.
 The library provides free resources for residents and guests of Missoula County, Montana.
 A library card is free, and available, to all Montana residents.

 Description

 The Missoula Public Library opened in 1894.
 The Missoula Carnegie Library opened on Jan 13, 1903 on 335 N. Pattee St. and its building is now part of the Missoula Art Museum.

-The current site of the library's Main or Downtown Branch is 301 East Main (59802-4799), with two other book drop locations in Missoula and a branch at Big Sky High School.
-They have five other branches outside of Missoula.
-The library has served as a location for or been involved in community discussions.
+The main library is located at 455 E. Main St., Missoula (59802-4799).
+It includes a café, a shop, and Missoula Community Access Television’s (MCAT) high-tech production studio. the University of Montana Living Lab.
+A video of the new building's design concepts is available to view.